College Football Playoff considering expansion to 12 teams - WTMJ

 The full management committee will determine next week whether it will recommend expansion to university presidents who make up the CFP oversight committee.
 The presidents are scheduled to meet with the management committee in Dallas on June 22.

 If the presidents sign off, the next step is determining over the summer whether the plan can be implemented and when.
-The final approval would likely come in September.
+Final approval would likely come in September.

 The four-team playoff was implemented in 2014, a natural progression from the Bowl Championship Series, which matched No. 1 vs. No. 2 in the title game from 1998-2013.